hgupta/AsyncSES/README.md

 ### Usage

-1. Insert your Amazon SES access key in config.py
+1. Insert your Amazon SES access key and secret in config.py
 2. Set WORKERS and OUTBOX_MAXSIZE as needed, in config.py
 3. Start the server: python start.py
 4. Send your emails (see Python client example below)

 If you just want to do some tests, you can access the [/add url](http://localhost:3000/add/?from=you@example.com&to=you@example.com&subject=subject&text=message+text